NVlabs/FasterViT/README.md

 ## Quick Start

 We can import pre-trained FasterViT models with **1 line of code**.
-Firstly, FasterViT can be simply installed by:
+Firstly, FasterViT can be simply installed:

 ```bash
 pip install fastervit